CPI Frequently Asked Questions

-Families do not expect gifts, so do not feel in any way obligated to bring anything.
-However, by the end of one week, many students feel close and connected to their families and prefer to leave a token of appreciation or something small to remind them of him/her.
-We recommend something that is particular to your area of the world, for example, a mug, magnet, or deck of cards that shows a famous landmark in your town.
+Families do not expect gifts so please do not feel obliged.
+However, by the end of one week, many students feel close and connected to their families and want to extend a token of appreciation.
+We recommend something that is particular to your area of the world, for example: a mug, magnet, or deck of cards that shows a famous landmark in your town.
 Other popular gifts include: kitchen items like tea towels or pot holders and chocolates or candy.
-If you cannot decide what to bring (or do not have room in your suitcase), a small thank you card that you can write a note in is also acceptable.
+If you cannot decide what to bring (or do not have room in your suitcase), a small thank you card is also acceptable.

 You may enter your homestay the Sunday prior to your first Monday class, and must leave the Sunday after your last Friday class.
 If you would like to start your homestay earlier or stay extra nights after Sunday then you would only need to pay extra per night.
 Please note that if you arrive in June or July extra nights are limited.

 Yes, the host families are accustomed to cooking for vegetarians.
 If you have special dietary requests or needs (i.e. vegetarian or low fat, food allergies, others), please note that the Costa Rican families can provide students with vegetables, fruits and other products which are typically consumed by the families daily.
 If any special products are needed, the student should bring them or purchase these in the supermarket once in Costa Rica.